dadyownes15/rl-hpc-scheduler/README.md

 ```
 The script iterates over jobsets from `data/jobsets/{sampled,real,synthetic}`.
 For each episode it calls `src/cqsim.py` and saves weights to `weights/theta/dras_theta_policy_<episode>.weights.h5`.

 If weight files already exist the script resumes from the latest episode.
 Every `N` episodes (default 5) it runs the model on `data/jobsets/validation_2023_jan.swf` and prints the average reward from the generated `.rew` files so you can track convergence.
+During training batches the simulator also prints the batch loss so you can monitor learning progress.

 ## Validation
 To evaluate a range of weights later you can use the legacy bash script from inside `src`: